Build a culture around feedback

 It was never easy, but in the end, I was always reflecting day by day, week after week about my learnings.
 And making this type of posting did help with the process, and I truly recommend it!

 Dealing with talented younger people was difficult for me, but with time I learned to enjoy it a lot!
-I learn a lot about their motivation and enthusiasm, something that after working in the field for more than 10 years I was lacking.
+I learned a lot about their motivation and enthusiasm, something that after working in the field for more than 10 years I was lacking.

 Challenging others is not a bad thing, providing feedback to people where you see the potential is something that I started doing and people normally get back to me appreciating the times I did that for them.